-Planning and cooperation are necessary for creating meaningful performance measures because a program's description (its activities and what it's trying to accomplish), budget determination (staff levels and funding needs) and service levels (inputs, outputs and outcomes, etc.) are highly interconnected.
+Planning and cooperation are necessary for creating meaningful performance measures because a program's description, budget determination, and service levels are highly interconnected.
 Expertise in each of these lies with various staff resources within the department.
 For example, an innovative/ new program should define the goals; the delivery system and activities (managers and program staff expertise); the requested resources needed to accomplish the activities and results (budget and finance staff expertise); and the evaluation of program success (research and evaluation staff expertise).

-An established program might have a reduction in funding (e.g., grant loss), which in turn may reduce the service levels through lower volumes, longer processing times, or decreased customer satisfaction.
+An established program might have a reduction in, which in turn may reduce the service levels through lower volumes, longer processing times, or decreased customer satisfaction.
 This may ultimately lead to reengineering of the program.
 On the other hand, increased wait times or customer dissatisfaction may warrant increased funding needed to continue delivering services at the appropriate level.
 These interactions affect the variety and type of performance measures selected and their subsequent results.